Ski Touring, Mt EtnaSicily, Italy

 - The season runs from December until May though the best months are generally February, March, and April.

-- This tip was provided by Visit Sicily but we’re sharing it with you because we think it’s great.
+This tip was provided by the Italian National Tourist Board, but we’re sharing it with you because we think it’s great.